-File a complaint about a safety officer
+File a complaint about a safety specialist

 School Board policy and procedure 6514 focus on district and campus safety.
 The procedure includes information about the department's purpose, scope and functions.
 It outlines general de-escalation and use of force guidelines, control techniques and restraint devices and referral of students to criminal justice.
 The final section explains how to file complaints regarding implementation of this procedure.

 Complaints Regarding Implementation of Procedure 6514 – District and Campus Safety

 Any complaint regarding implementation of Procedure 6514 - District and Campus Safety - should first be made to the building principal where the student attends or to the director of Campus Safety.
 Complaints should be submitted in writing and in order to timely resolve the complaints, preferably as soon as possible after the incident, but in no case later than 10 school/business days of the event giving rise to the complaint.
 Principals will refer all complaints to the director of Campus Safety within 3 days of receipt.

 Complaints may be submitted to the director of Campus Safety by: